Panels

 Moderator: Levi

 There are so many different types of relationship types that fall under the broad umbrella of "alternative relationships".
 With the plethora of choices and styles, some of which seem to still be evolving, those who choose the M/s dynamic may be asked, "Why M/s?"
-If you've ever wanted to ask this question, or have been asked, here is an opportunity to hear different perspectives> Join our panelists ________ for this interesting discussion
+If you've ever wanted to ask this question, or have been asked, here is an opportunity to hear different perspectives.
+Join our panelists for this interesting discussion.

 Moderator: Mistress Susan